HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-survey-intro.md

 This page has been substantially rewritten to represent surveys/assessments using Observations.
 </div><!-- new-content -->

-<span class="bg-success" markdown="1">To promote interoperability and adoption through common implementation,</span><!-- new-content --> the US Core Observation Survey Profile sets minimum expectations for the [Observation] resource to record, search, and fetch retrieve observations that represent the questions and responses to form/survey and assessment tools.
-It can be used to represent individual responses, panels of multi-question surveys, and multi-select responses to “check all that apply” questions.  {% include profile-intro.md %}

 **Example Usage Scenarios:**

 The following are example usage scenarios for this Profile: